Standard of Conduct

 The College reserves the right to address inappropriate behavior that does not clearly fall within an identified Standard of Conduct.
 Residential students should familiarize themselves with Campus Housing Policies.

-Alleged acts of sexual harassment and sexual violence will be referred to the Title IX Coordinator for disposition under the College’s Anti-Harassment Grievance Procedures.
+Alleged acts of Sexual Harassment will be initially referred to the Title IX Coordinator for disposition under the College’s Sexual Harassment Policy, as appropriate.

 Standard of Conduct Charges